SkyAphid/GoogleSheetsTableOfContents/README.md

 ## Features ##
 - Table of Contents Generator
-- Outline functionality that allows you to jump to sections quickly
+- Outline functionality that allows you to jump to sections quickly from the sidebar
 - Sort button that will automatically re-organize your sheets alphabetically by section
 - Built-in instruction manual that will tell you how to use the tool